 Working toward achieving a safer society

-Going forward, Subaru is working on development themes, including heavy traffic autopilot and automated freeway driving, as we further evolve the EyeSight technology.
+Going forward, Subaru is working on technological development themes, including heavy traffic autopilot, driving load reduction, and automated driving, as we further evolve the EyeSight technology.
 Under our philosophy of All-Around Safety, we will continue to pursue safety from many diverse perspectives and contribute to realizing a society with automobiles that anyone can drive with peace of mind.

 The Subaru Global Platform, the new platform introduced in 2016, dramatically enhances vehicle body strength by “optimization of frame structure,” “diversification of load transmission paths,” “expansion of high-strength material usage” in addition to “improvement in vehicle body and chassis rigidity,” and improves the energy absorption rate at the time of impact by about 40% over current models.